lukes611/phdThesis/readme.txt

 	1. Changes:
 		a.
 Try the new CUDA framework, test the speed of FVR and compare it to the others
 		b. write up about the empirical performance
-		c. add in list of publications
-		d. remove those quotes from thesis
 		u. discuss qualitative results as vs. the competitors
-		v. in references you say masters and honours, how can it be both?
 	2. Check-up:
 		d. lit review
 		e. metho